Curvilinear schemes and maximum rank of forms: Introduction

-This manuscript is organized as follows: Section \ref{sec1} is entirely devoted to the proof of Theorem \ref{i1} with two auxiliary lemmas; in Section \ref{sec2} we study the case of ternary forms and we prove that, in such a case, Question \ref{q2} has an affirmative answer.
+This manuscript is organized as follows: Section \ref{sec1} is entirely devoted to the proof of Theorem \ref{i1} with a lemma; in Section \ref{sec2} we study the case of ternary forms and we prove that, in such a case, Question \ref{q2} has an affirmative answer.